Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 Compliance: The Non-Negotiable Factor

-HIPAA (Healthcare): Cloud AI requires a Business Associate Agreement (BAA) with your provider before Protected Health Information (PHI) flows through the service.
-AWS states that Amazon Bedrock is HIPAA eligible, and Microsoft explains that a BAA supports HIPAA use on Azure but does not automatically make the customer's application compliant (Amazon Bedrock announcement, Microsoft HIPAA guidance).
+Cloud AI requires a Business Associate Agreement (BAA) with your provider before Protected Health Information (PHI) flows through the service.
+AWS Bedrock is HIPAA eligible, and a BAA supports HIPAA use on Azure but does not automatically make the customer's application compliant (AWS Bedrock).
 Self-hosted eliminates the provider BAA dependency for inference because PHI stays inside your controlled environment, but your own controls still have to pass audit.
+This is why automated ambient documentation or clinical decision systems are increasingly deployed on private VPC structures.

-SOC 2: Both approaches can achieve SOC 2 compliance.
-The difference is control surface — self-hosted means your auditor evaluates your controls.
+Both approaches can achieve SOC 2 compliance.
+The difference is control surface—self-hosted means your auditor evaluates your controls.
 Cloud means you depend on your provider's SOC 2 report plus your own access controls.
 Most enterprises use a shared responsibility model: provider covers infrastructure security, you cover application and access security.

 Verdict: Self-hosted is the default for highly regulated workloads.
 Cloud can work with the right provider agreements, but adds compliance overhead and third-party risk to your audit scope.